PalmPalm7/CS162-Group13-Clone/doc/Task 2- Priority Scheduler.md

 #### 5.Memory deallocation
 A page of thread will be deallocated only when function `thread_schedule_tail` is being called.And in this function the thread which tagged *THREAD_DYING* could be released.And only the function exit, a thread could be tagged with *THREAD_DYING*.So if we do not modify the code of `thread_schedule_tail` and do not change  when a thread should be tagged  with *THREAD_DYING*, the memory of running thread coudn't be deallocated.

 ###Rationale
+Data structure modification, reasons are described in `8.priority queue` As for coding, we would not need much coding from swapping from doubly linked list to a priority queue because it is one of the basic tasks we have learned in data structure.
+As for time complexity, it is explained in `8.priority queue`.
+As for space complexity, doubly linked list and queue both have worst case of O(n).
+We did not modify much since we were basically using the same structure but in a different way.
+We also solved starvation in algorithm secion 4 and 5 (which would be implemented actually in the next task).